gitzcat/gitzcat.github.io/README.md

 # gitzcat.github.io
-Cool introduction about me, work in progress.
+Cool introduction about me, I will make a better part 2.